 In addition, in order to qualify for licensure, applicants must acquire 3,000 hours of substantive law related work experience (the equivalent of 18 months full time).
 The pro bono requirement was removed.

 Also on July 10, 2013, the Supreme Court approved a limited time waiver regulation to provide a short term means for entry into this new legal profession for experienced paralegal professionals who establish minimum core competency through testing and who have significant substantive law-related experience, without requiring applicants to complete an associate level degree or 45 credits of core courses.
 Applicants may apply for a limited time waiver beginning Aug.
 1, 2013.
 Learn more.

 On August 8, 2013, the Supreme Court approved Regulations 1-12 to Appendix APR 28.
 The regulations set forth the scope of practice for LLLTs licensed in domestic relations; core and practice area education requirements; application procedures; examination standards; requirements regarding substantive law-related experience, financial responsibility, and annual license fees; and the Oath for Limited License Legal Technicians.
 Learn more.

-The LLLT Board will meet on December 19, 2013, from 2-5 p.m. and on January 16, 2013, from 2-5 p.m. at the Washington State Bar Association office.
-See the meeting materials for the December 19, 2013, meeting.
+The LLLT Board will meet on March 13, 2014, from 2–5 p.m. at Perkins Coie and on April 17, 2014, from 25 p.m. at the Washington State Bar Association office.
+See the meeting materials for the February 20, 2014, meeting.
 See complete sets of meeting materials, including approved meeting minutes.

 Stephen R. Crossland